 Business Transactions with Clients

 Louisiana Rule 1.8(a) prohibits a lawyer from engaging in any business dealings, either with clients or with others, that are not “fair and reasonable to the client.”
+See Wiener, Weiss & Madison v.
+Fox, 971 F.3d 511, 516 (5th Cir.
+2020) (finding that for purposes of this rule, a “business transaction” occurs when a lawyer “places himself in a position wherein the exercise of his professional judgment on behalf of his clients would be affected by his own financial interest.” (citation omitted)).
 However, even as to “fair” transactions, the lawyer still must obtain the client’s written consent to the transaction after the client has received a written, understandable description of the terms of the deal and has had a reasonable opportunity to seek advice from another lawyer.
 La.
-Rules of Professional Conduct Rule 1.8(a) (2004).
+Rules of Prof’l Conduct r.
+1.8(a).
 The formalities of this rule apply to transactions undertaken to secure the client’s payment of the lawyer’s fee.
-See Breeden v.
+See Wiener, Weiss, & Madison v.
+Fox, No. 16-0850, 2018 WL 1404286 (W.D.
+La.
+Mar.
+20, 2018) (finding that a contingency fee contract is not a lawyer entering into a business transaction); Breeden v.
 Cella, 832 So.
 2d 1072, 1079 (La.
 Ct.
 App.
 4th Cir.
-2002) (“[A] collateral mortgage package would clearly be a business transaction . . . and would thus trigger the ethical rule,”).
+2002) (“[A] collateral mortgage package would clearly be a business transaction . . . and would thus trigger the ethical rule.”).
 Transactions that should be considered “unfair” under this rule would include those in which a lawyer received a referral kickback from a third-party vendor.
 The Louisiana Supreme Court has reprimanded a lawyer for improperly entering into business transactions with clients, such as taking out unfair unsecured loans from them regardless of the client’s knowledge or consent.
 See In re Bradley, 917 So.
 2d 1068, 1078 (La.
-2005) (disciplining lawyer for entering into a transaction in which client knowingly pledged collateral for the lawyer’s bank loan); see also In re Yokum, 85 So.
+2005) (disciplining lawyer for entering into a transaction in which client knowingly pledged collateral for the lawyer’s bank loan); see also In re Bell, 281 So.
+3d 650, 655-56 (La.
+2019) (disbarring lawyer for charging or attempting to charge interest on a loan to a client); In re Purser, 227 So.
+3d 264, 265 (La.
+2017) (imposing permanent disbarment on lawyer who loaned his client money to buy a mobile home in violation of Rule 1.8(a)); In re Yokum, 85 So.
 3d 645, 649, 663 (La.
 2012) (sanctioning lawyer who pledged client’s funds for personal bank loan unbeknownst to the client); In re Letellier, 742 So.
 2d 544, 547-48 (La.
 1999); La.
 State Bar Ass’n. v.
 Reis, 513 So.
 2d 1173 (La.
 1987); La.
 State Bar Ass’n. v.
 Bosworth, 481 So.
 2d 567 (La.
 1986).

 Use of Information Adverse to Client

 A lawyer may not use any information relating to the representation of a client (that is, confidential information) to the disadvantage of a client without the client’s consent.
 See La.
-Rules of Prof’l Conduct R. 1.8(b) (2004); see also In re Maxell, 44 So.
+Rules of Prof’l Conduct R. 1.8(b); see also Dynamic Env’t Serv. v.
+Marioneaux, 324 So.
+3d 130, 144 (La.
+Ct.
+App.
+1st Cir.
+2021) (finding that lawyer’s subsequent representation of a potentially adverse party to original client required the lawyer to notify the existence of a concurrent conflict of interest to the original client); In re Maxell, 44 So.
 3d 668 (La.
 2010) (disciplining a lawyer who convinced a mentally incapacitated client to endorse checks to the lawyer without performing legal services).
 As to whether a lawyer may use confidential client information to the lawyer’s advantage when the client’s interests would be unaffected, see supra Annotations to Louisiana Rule of Professional Conduct 1.6.

 Gifts from Clients

-Louisiana Rule 1.8(c) prohibits a lawyer from preparing an instrument to effect a substantial gift from the client to the lawyer or a close relative of the lawyer–unless the donee is related to the client.
+Louisiana Rule 1.8(c) prohibits a lawyer from preparing an instrument to effect a substantial gift from the client to the lawyer or a close relative of the lawyer–unless the donee is related2 to the client.
 According to the Louisiana Supreme Court, “[t]he purpose of the rule is prophylactic” to assure that the client has the opportunity to receive “independent advice.”
 In re Grevemberg, 838 So.
 2d 1283, 1288 (La.
 2003) (disciplining lawyer for writing a will for client naming the lawyer–and alternatively his wife–as executor and residual legatee); Succession of Parham, 755 So.
 2d 265, 270 (La.
 Ct.
 App.
 1st Cir.
 1999) (holding that a legacy to lawyer that violates Rule 1.8(c) is invalid and unenforceable).
 Although this rule would seem to allow a lawyer to accept an unsolicited donation from a client that does not require the preparation of a written juridical act, such a transaction would still have to satisfy the requirements of Rule 1.8(a).
-See Model Rules of Prof’l Conduct R. 1.8 cmt.
-2. Note that this rule applies even if a lawyer is ignorant about its existence.
-See id. at 1288 (“‘[I]gnorance of the Disciplinary Rules which set forth the minimum level of conduct below which no lawyer may fall . . . is no excuse.’”) (quoting La.
+See Model Rules of Prof’l Conduct r.
+1.8 cmt.
+2 (Am.
+Bar Ass’n).
+Note that this rule applies even if a lawyer is ignorant about its existence.
+See In re Grevemberg, 838 So.
+2d at 1288 (“‘[I]gnorance of the Disciplinary Rules which set forth the minimum level of conduct below which no lawyer may fall . . . is no excuse.’”) (quoting La.
 State Bar Ass’n v.
 Marinello, 523 So.
 2d 838, 842 (La.
 1988)).

 Financial Assistance to Client

 Although a lawyer may advance litigation costs and medical expenses to a client, a lawyer’s refusal to do so is not “just cause” for denying the lawyer quantum meruit after dismissal by the client.
 See Sims v.
 Selvage, 499 So.
 2d 325, 328 (La.
 Ct.
 App.
 1st Cir.
 1986).
 A Louisiana lawyer may violate this rule by failing to properly account for overhead and nonlawyer costs, which should not be allocated to fees for legal services of a client without consent.
 See e.g., In re Brown, 42 So.
 3d 967 (La.
-2010) (finding 1.8(e)(3) violations for lawyer who unsatisfactorily supervised nonlawyer and inadequately billed expenses); In re Interdiction of DeMarco, 38 So.
-3d 417, 426 n.3. (determining no violation for lawyer who charged $75 per hour for “nurse-paralegal” with client consent).
+2010) (finding 1.8(e)(3) violations for lawyer who unsatisfactorily supervised nonlawyer and inadequately billed expenses); Roper v.
+Loupe, 250 So.
+3d 1000, 1004 (La.
+Ct.
+App.
+1st Cir.
+2018) (finding that the trial record was insufficient to support an award of costs for computer-aided legal research pursuant to 1.8(e)(3) because the record did not indicate how the law firm incurred such costs nor whether there was an agreement allowing the lawyer to charge for overhead expenses); In re Interdiction of DeMarco, 38 So.
+3d 417, 426 (La.
+Ct.
+App.
+1st Cir.
+2010) (finding no violation for lawyer who charged $75 per hour for “nurse-paralegal” with client consent).

 Third-Party Payment of Fees

-The Louisiana Supreme Court has observed that the aggregate-settlement provisions of Rule 1.8(g) exist because “a lawyer might be tempted ‘to sacrifice the interests of once client to gain an advantage for the other.’”
+The Louisiana Supreme Court has observed that the aggregate-settlement provisions of Rule 1.8(g) exist because “a lawyer might be tempted ‘to sacrifice the interests of one client to gain an advantage for the other.’”
 In re Hoffman, 883 So.
-2d 425 at 432 (La.
+2d 425, 432 (La.
 2004) (quoting Charles W. Wolfram, Modern Legal Ethics 493 (1986)).
 As a result of this risk, a lawyer seeking to enter into an aggregate settlement must consult with each client “directly,” and “fully disclose all details of the proposed settlement including information about each client’s claim and share of the proposed settlement.”
-Id. at 433.
+Id. at 433; see also Jones v.
+ABC Ins.
+Co., 249 So.
+3d 310 (La.
+Ct.
+App.
+5th Cir.
+2018) (stating that the key element of the issue was failure to disclose allocation).
 Furthermore, the “requirement of informed consent cannot be avoided by obtaining client consent in advance to a future decision by the attorney or by a majority of the clients about the merits of an aggregate settlement.”
 Id.

 Prospective Limitations on Lawyer’s Liability for Malpractice